We are currently accepting applications for one rural health postdoctoral associate position beginning around September 1, 2021. Apply here.

 At the University of Minnesota Rural Health Research Center (RHRC), we conduct policy-relevant research to improve the lives of rural residents and families, to advance health equity, and to enhance the vitality of rural communities.
-We invite scholars from diverse backgrounds to apply for the RHRC’s Rural Health Equity Postdoctoral Fellowship.
+We invite scholars from diverse backgrounds to apply for the RHRC’s Rural Health Equity Postdoctoral Program.

 The program will support the professional development of researchers who can address critical gaps in knowledge by doing the following: